German Shepherd Dog Breed Info: Pictures, Puppies, Traits & Facts

 Neither of these are true.
 All German Shepherds are born with floppy ears.
-As the puppies get bigger, their ears begin to stand up straight — as early as six weeks for some, and as late as fourteen weeks for others.
+As the puppies get bigger, their ears begin to stand up straight — as early as 6 weeks for some and as late as 14 weeks for others.
 So, if you’re worried your Shepherd is unhealthy because its ears haven’t stood up yet, there’s nothing to fear — just give it time!

 The German Shepherd was first bred in 1889 by Max von Stephanitz, who discovered a dog that looked almost exactly like the modern breed.
 At first, he sold them as herding dogs.
 As Germans increasingly left their pastures for the city, German Shepherds updated their resumes, staying relevant as police dogs, mail carriers, and guard dogs.

 When World War I broke out, German Shepherds joined the German army.
-Soldiers from Britain, France, the United States, and other Allied Powers saw dogs fighting amid the trenches on the German side — carrying messages, distributing food, bringing medical supplies, and guarding key points.
+Soldiers from Britain, France, the United States, and other Allied Powers saw dogs fighting amid the trenches on the German side that were carrying messages, distributing food, bringing medical supplies, and guarding key points.